 The Fund's primary investment objective is to outperform its liabilities.
-Over the 12 months to 31 March 2019, the Fund generated a return of 4.2%.
-The three main drivers of this positive performance were the private markets allocation, the downside protection portfolio (in particular the US dollar and US Treasury positions), and exposure to equity and credit markets.
-However, exposures within the liability hedging portfolio and allocations to funds positioned away from mainstream markets detracted from returns leading to a slight underperformance relative to liabilities of 0.5% over the year.
-The funding level, however, has still increased over the year, as a result of the investment of new deficit contributions.
+Over the 12 months to 31 March 2020, the Fund generated a return of 9.4%.
+The main drivers of this positive performance were the diversifying alpha allocation and the downside protection portfolio (in particular the US dollar and US Treasury positions).
+However, exposures to mainstream markets such as equity and credit detracted from returns, after a tough Q1 2020.
+This led to a slight underperformance relative to liabilities of 0.7% over the year.
+The funding level, however, has still increased over the year, as a result of the investment of new deficit contributions and the buy in transaction completed in February 2020.

-Over the longer-term, the Fund has continued to outperform the liabilities by 0.8% pa over the past three years and 1.1% pa over the past five years.
+Over the longer-term, the Fund has continued to outperform the liabilities by 0.1% pa over the past three years and 0.5% pa over the past five years.
 This outperformance has been achieved with very low levels of volatility, driven in part by the market environment as well as portfolio construction decisions.